 - Representing a minor seeking Special Immigrant Juvenile Status, or in the alternative, Asylum.
 Our client was a victim of sex trafficking in Guatemala.

-- Represented several asylum applicants in tough asylum cases in both the U.S. immigration court system and before the Ninth Circuit Court of Appeals.
+- Have represented several asylum applicants in tough asylum cases in both the U.S. immigration court system and before the Ninth Circuit Court of Appeals.
 Some of our key wins have been achieved in cases where women sought relief under the Violence Against Women Act.

-In addition, Willenken has a robust Appellate Litigation practice.
-Our attorneys have a track record of success representing leading companies, as well as individuals, in amicus briefs filed before federal and state courts of appeal and the U.S. Supreme Court.
+Willenken also has a robust pro bono amicus brief and Appellate Litigation practice.
+We have a track record of success representing leading companies and individuals in amicus briefs filed in the U.S. Supreme Court, federal and state courts of appeals, and California Superior Court.

 We strive to improve the quality of life in the neighborhoods where we live and work.
 Willenken lawyers frequently volunteer their time in community organizations such as KTown for All, a homeless outreach and advocacy group in the Koreatown neighborhood of Los Angeles.